Cobra Kai: Critical response

-All five seasons of Cobra Kai have received positive critical reviews.
-At the review aggregator website Rotten Tomatoes, the entire series received a 95% approval rating.
-On Metacritic, which uses a weighted average, the series holds an average rating of 71 out of 100.
+All six seasons of Cobra Kai have received positive critical reviews.
+At the review aggregator website Rotten Tomatoes, the entire series received a 94% approval rating.
+On Metacritic, which uses a weighted average, the series holds an average rating of 70 out of 100.

 The first season had a positive response from critics.
 At Rotten Tomatoes, it holds a 100% approval rating, with an average score of 7.5 out of 10 based on 49 reviews.
 The website's critical consensus reads: "Cobra Kai continues the Karate Kid franchise with a blend of pleasantly corny nostalgia and teen angst, elevated by a cast of well-written characters."
 Cobra Kai was 2018's best-reviewed TV drama on Rotten Tomatoes.
 Metacritic assigned the season a score of 72 out of 100 based on 11 critics, indicating "generally favorable reviews".